HERITAGE CATERING: CONNECTING THE DOTS OF FARM, FOOD AND HEALTH IN MASSACHUSETTS

 OUR FOOD: THE DIVERSITY OF CUISINES OF THE WORLD

-We are happy to work with you and develop menus that range from basic, affordable meat and potato fare to more expensive exotic culinary explorations.
+We are happy to work with you and develop menus that range from basic, affordable meat and potatoes fare to more expensive exotic culinary explorations.
 Please see our menu page (link) to get a sample of current menu items for this fall (link).

 GOOD FOOD CAN BE HEALTHY: THE “EAT THE RAINBOW” PHILOSOPHY